African armyworm: Overview

 Natural enemies have limited effects on African armyworms due to the species' unpredictable migration paths and variable population densities.
 The large number of moths traveling during migration can also lead to predator swamping, overwhelming the predator by exceeding its capacity to eat the moths.
 Despite these challenges, S. exempta still faces predators, parasites, parasitoids, diseases, and viruses.
 During the pupal and pre-pupal stages, the species is susceptible to a cytoplasmic virus.
 High humidity and temperature lead to attacks from the fungi Nomuraea rileyi.
 Although parasitoids do not accumulate rapidly enough to kill a S. exempta population before migration occurs, if the moths happen to return to the same spot, high levels of parasitism are experienced.
 Most significantly, the species is infected by the species-specific baculovirus, S. exempta nucleopolyhedrovirus (SpexNPV).

 SpexNPV

 SpexNPV, abbreviated from S. exempta nucleopolyhedrovirus, is a baculovirus that can be transmitted vertically, from adults to offspring.
 SpexNPV can kill 90% of an African armyworm larvae population in their last instar; the high mortality rate is due to the vertically transmitted diseases' capability of traveling with the diseased individual during migration.
 Because vertically transmitted diseases benefit from the host species' survival and are less pathogenic than horizontally transmitted diseases, SpexNPV can persist in an individual with no symptoms.
 S. exempta attempt to reduce the risk of contracting SpexNPV via density-dependent prophylaxis, which allows the species to invest more in resisting disease and stimulate migration to less dense locations.

+Possible pathogen

+In 2026 it was observed that a local isolate of a fungus, Metarhizium rileyi, naturally infects and kills the larval instars of the African armyworm.
+It was observed in some areas that dead African armyworm larvae were covering large areas of fields, some on the soil surface but most attached to blades of grass.
+The infection manifested as white and green conidia (asexual spores) on the insects' cuticle surface.
+The fungus had previously been reported to be an effective biological control agent of the fall armyworm in countries such as the Philippines, but this was the first observation and report of its efficacy against the African armyworm.
+It was suggested as an additional management strategy for use during outbreak seasons of the insect, with commercial production of the fungus as a possible next step.